 Fluvius’ Good Causes

-Even in coronavirus times, we have continued our long-term cooperation with our good causes.
-We organised actions for the Food Banks and Action against Cancer.
-A sense of commitment and good interaction between our staff and the charities are key factors.
+Even in times of the ongoing coronavirus, we continue our long-term cooperation with our charities.
+We organised actions for the Food Banks and Kom op tegen Kanker (Action against Cancer).
+A sense of commitment and good interaction between our staff and the charities are key factors

 Action against Cancer

 The annual Action against Cancer campaign was once again hit by the coronavirus.
 This forced us to replace the traditional 1,000 km with the individual event 'Everyone 1000'.
 As part of this campaign, we all travelled 23,276 km by bike… a fantastic outcome.

 Fortunately, the 100 km run on Sunday, 5 September 2021 was able to go ahead.
 Our 20 brave runners added a nice sum to the considerable amount we had already raised through donations and the sale of gadgets.

 The result: a final amount of 72,528.40 euros, which we handed over to the board of Action against Cancer.

 Assistance to Walloon grid operators in the event of flooding